 The History of Bay Village, Ohio

-Bay Village residents through history have treasured their hometown for its beauty, bounty and tranquility.
+Bay Village residents through history have treasured their hometown for its beauty, bounty, and tranquility.

-Bay Village and surrounding areas were home to wandering tribes of Erie Indians when the first white men explored this area, about 1600.
+Bay Village and the surrounding areas were home to wandering tribes of Erie Indians when the first white men explored this area, about 1600.
 The lands were fertile hunting and fishing grounds.
 The most important Indian trail in Ohio is now Lake Road, which runs through Bay Village.

 During its ownership, the Connecticut Land Company sold some of the land and gave many acres to Connecticut citizens who had lost their homes and farms during the Revolution.
 This area was called “The Firelands” because the people had lost their homes and barns to the fires of war.

 The township lines between the Cuyahoga River and the Firelands to the west were surveyed and laid out in 1806.
-Two men from Connecticut bought Township Number 7, bordered by Lake Erie on the north, the township of Olmsted on the south, Rockport (Rocky River) on the east and Avon on the west.
+Two men from Connecticut bought Township Number 7, bordered by Lake Erie on the north, the township of Olmsted on the south, Rockport (Rocky River) on the east, and Avon on the west.
 The cost: about $32,000 for 25 square miles.

 Mr. Hubbard and Mr. Stowe never came to the lands they owned; they left it to their sales agents to sell the farm lots to new settlers.

-As early as 1799 a man named Joseph Cahoon visited this area and wrote to his wife Lydia in Vermont about a new, beautiful countryside he had found.
+As early as 1799, a man named Joseph Cahoon visited this area and wrote to his wife, Lydia, in Vermont about a new, beautiful countryside he had found.
 (Cahoon’s family was Scottish, the name being Colquhoun in Scotland.)

 The Cahoon family stopped their wagon on the morning of October 10, 1810, near a bubbling little creek.
 Cahoon, a miller by trade, had picked the land knowing he would need waterpower to turn his mill.

 With winter approaching, Cahoon and his sons, with nothing more than axes and muscle, built a log cabin in four days.
-Animal skins covered the windows; the door was the bottom of the wagon.
+Animal skins covered the windows; the door was at the bottom of the wagon.

-The Reuben Osborn house, the oldest frame dwelling between Cleveland and Lorain dating to 1814, was slated for demolition in the early 1990s and was moved from its lakeside lot to a spot near the Cahoon family home in Cahoon Park.
+The Reuben Osborn house, the oldest frame dwelling between Cleveland and Lorain, dating to 1814, was slated for demolition in the early 1990s and was moved from its lakeside lot to a spot near the Cahoon family home in Cahoon Park.

 Settlers came fast between 1811 and 1818.
 They hacked out homesteads about a half-mile apart on the lakeside dirt road.
-They were farmers, millers, shoemakers, blacksmiths, teachers and more.
+They were farmers, millers, shoemakers, blacksmiths, teachers, and more.

-The Bassett family came in 1811, then the Halls and Crockers.
+The Bassett family arrived in 1811, followed by the Halls and Crockers.
 The Saddlers came in 1816, the Windsors in 1817, the Wolfs in 1818, the Bradleys and Clagues in 1819.
-By 1840 Dover’s population was 960.
+By 1840, Dover’s population was 960.

 The first schoolteacher was Betsy Crocker, age 14, who began teaching in 1816 in a log schoolhouse on the lakeshore at Bassett Road.
 After a fire destroyed the log building, a wooden frame schoolhouse was built near the same spot in 1830.
 A red brick schoolhouse replaced that in 1869 and operated for 72 years.
 Most children went no further than the sixth grade.